Healthy eating and exercise: why it’s important

 If you keep your pantry stocked with healthy foods, it’s much easier to cook healthy meals:

-- Keep plenty of long-life vegetables like potatoes, carrots and onions on hand for stir-fries, curries and casseroles.
+- Keep a stock of long-life vegetables like potatoes, carrots and onions for stir-fries, curries and casseroles.

 - Serve grain foods like wholegrain pasta, brown rice, barley, bulgur, quinoa and wholegrain couscous with your stir-fries, curries and casseroles.